xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 If you do run into issues ask a question at `Roots Discourse
 <https://discourse.roots.io/c/trellis>`_
-This is the dedicated forum sub section for Trellis and that is where you can find the experts you need debuggig issues.
+This is the dedicated forum sub section for Trellis and that is where you can find the experts you need debugging issues.
 Many errors with possible solution can also be found at the Imagewize Blog article called `Roots Trellis Errors
 <https://imagewize.com/web-development/roots-trellis-errors/>`_ .